NicBritz/Starcraft-Creations/README.md

 ## Testing

-## Testing

 I tested my code using [W3C Markup](https://validator.w3.org/) and [W3C CSS](https://jigsaw.w3.org/css-validator/) as a start to pick up any small errors in the code here I discovered that I had left out the alt test for some of my images as well as some stray div tags.
 Throughout the process, I would regularly test with these two tools to try to catch things early.

 I tested the following features on multiple PC browsers (Chrome, Firefox, Edge) and Mobile devices (IOS, Android) and this is what I found:

 ### Navigation Bar
-1. Test that this is responsive and colapses in the smaller screen sizes.
+1. Test that this is responsive and collapses in the smaller screen sizes.
-2. Test that the spacing between the menu items resizes on diffrent screen sizes and that the logo does not overlap the menu items.
+2. Test that the spacing between the menu items resizes on different screen sizes and that the logo does not overlap the menu items.
-3. Test that the scroll to function is workning on multiple devices and in multiple browsers.
+3. Test that the scroll to function is working on multiple devices and in multiple browsers.

 It quickly became apparent that on the smaller devices I needed to collapse the menu and shit the logo up to abominate the smaller sizes. so I found I needed to implement media queries at this stage to have more control of this.
 When the menu was expanded I also saw it looked odd on the smaller devices so I decided to centre the menu in the end.
 I was using a CSS scroll function and I realised it was not compatible in most browsers so I opted for a JavaScript solution in the end.